It is essential that oil and gas are accurately weighed or measured when sold and delivered

 GAS IN CYLINDERS

-Gas cylinders are sold by reference to the net weight of the contents (in kilograms), which should be clearly marked on the cylinder (and should also say 'butane' or 'propane').
+Gas cylinders are sold by reference to the net weight of the contents (in kilograms), which should be clearly marked on the cylinder (and must also say 'butane' or 'propane').

 The plant where the cylinders are filled must use accurate weighing or measuring equipment that has been checked and tested to ensure accuracy.